-You are evaluated based on your attendance rate for the lecture, practice, lab, and academic meetings, and your attitude for scientific research.
+You will be evaluated based on your attendance rate for the lecture, practice, lab, and academic meetings, and your attitude for scientific research.

 You are recommended to improve your knowledge about physiology, molecular biology, endocrinology, bone biology, and molecular oncology.